 * Flannel, Corduroy, and cotton variations

 Next, you’ll need a Bias Tape maker.
 Of course all things can be done the old-fashioned way and you can slowly iron the fabric edges over little by little.
 But for $3-$15, you can buy niffy tools that simplify the process.
-And if you’re a real bias tape enthusiast, Simplicity sells an electronic bias tape maker!…but I’ll tell you about that next month.
+And if you’re a real bias tape enthusiast, Simplicity sells the Simplicity Bias Tape Machine…which you can read my review of HERE.

 It’s important to remember that the width printed on the package is for single fold bias tape.
 So, a 1-inch wide bias tape maker actually makes 1/2 inch wide double-fold bias tape.
 The 2-inch wide maker will make 1-inch wide double-fold tape, which is great as a quilt binding.

 At the back of the maker is where the fabric is inserted.
 Measure around this opening so you know exactly how wide your fabric strips need to be (2 inches for the 1-inch maker, and 3.75 for the 2-inch maker).

 There are many ways to cut and sew bias tape.
 Other methods I’ve seen online involve sewing pieces of fabric together before cutting your strips….but no matter how many times I read the instructions I can’t wrap my brain around it.
 So, this method feels simplest to me.
 But each person learns differently.

 Bias Tape from 1 yard of fabric: